everythingfunctional/veggies/doc/pages/Tutorial.md

 end module
 ```

-In some cases, there are multiple tests that make sense for some given starting point.
-In this instance, there are multiple properties of an empty empty stack that we'd like to test,
+In this instance, there are multiple properties of an empty stack that we'd like to test;
 that it is empty (i.e. the `empty` procedure returns `.true.`),
 and that it has a depth of zero.
 If a test collection is given an input, it will pass that input down to each of its test cases.
 In this case, that is done like the following.
+Note that the argument to `given` is `class(input_t)`, so any type that extends `input_t` can be provided.
+Also, we're now using the `it_` function (note the trailing `_`), which is necessary because the generic resolution in Fortran can't distinguish based on procedure arguments.

 ```Fortran
 module stack_test